Definition of Diversity

-The Office of Diversity at the College of Nursing is engaged in ongoing efforts to ensure our curriculum and programs prepare students to be culturally competent.
-As nurses, we know patients are more likely to accept health information when it is communicated in a way that is respectful and responsive to the cultural beliefs and practices of patients.
-Cultural competence will prepare our future nurses to effectively meet the health needs of our world’s ever-changing population.
+Nurses know patients are more likely to accept health information when it is communicated in a way that is respectful and responsive to the cultural beliefs and practices of patients.
+The Diversity Resources Office is engaged in ongoing efforts to ensure our curriculum and programs prepare students with the skills they will need to meet the complex health demands of an ever-changing diverse population.

 Diversity - UI Health Sciences

 The College of Nursing collaborates with the UI Health Science Colleges and the University of Iowa Hospital & Clinics to provide a variety of events and activities that support an inclusive learning environment and increased knowledge about cultural competency in health care through: